ethosdev/ethosdev.github.io/beacon-chain.md

 5. proposer rewards
 6. inactivity leak penalty

 1\.
 Validators get rewards for making attestations (LMD GHOST and FFG votes) that the majority of other validators agree with.
-In eth2 Phase 1, validators will also receive rewards for crosslinks.
 Attestations in finalized blocks are worth more.

 2\.
 On the flip side, validators get penalties for not attesting or if they attest to blocks that are not finalized.